ImperaLuna/veridion_product_deduplication_challenge/README.md

 #### Mistakes were made early:

 * **Initial assumption:** I approached this as a vendor-centric problem, treating products from different domains as different entities that shouldn't be merged.
 Going as far as raising and catching `ValueError` exceptions to maintain data integrity across domain boundaries.

 * **The reality:** After re-reading the task description more carefully, I realized this is actually a product-focused challenge.
 The goal is to consolidate identical products across different sources into unified, enriched entries.

 * **The fix:** Thankfully, my code was structured modular enough that pivoting required minimal changes.
 I adjusted the merging logic for `root_domain` and `page_url`, along with changing the duplicate detection logic.

-Sadly we are lacking enough information about the dataset and, its usage so below are more like educated guesses of what should we do rather than an actual "best-in-case" approach
+Sadly we are lacking enough information about the dataset and its usage, so below are more like educated guesses of what should we do rather than an actual "best-in-case" approach:

-* Column `energy_efficiency` is a dictionary, there are other columns in the dataset that contains dictionaries however they are all located inside a list, in order to keep consistency over the data, and avoid complex logic to concatenate dictionaries we are going to convert it into a list also.
+* Column `energy_efficiency` is a dictionary.
+There are other columns in the dataset that contains dictionaries however they are all located inside a list.
+In order to keep consistency over the data and avoid complex logic to concatenate dictionaries we are going to convert it into a list also.

 #### Possibility of removing some columns

-Since one of the factors for this challenge is scalability we can consider removing some of the columns to improve memory footprint and maybe even processing speed.
+Since one of the factors for this challenge is scalability, we can consider removing some of the columns to improve memory footprint and maybe even processing speed.
 I will also try my best to consider data integrity, possible data usages and possible future data requirements into my analysis.

-* Columns `product_summary` and `description` using cosine similarity algorithm we determined a 69.51% similarity between the two columns.
+* Columns `product_summary` and `description` using cosine similarity algorithm, we determined a 69.51% similarity between the two columns.
 With this in mind I decided to merge the 2 columns into one by keeping the longest string assuming it provides the most details about a product.
   * New column : `product_description`, both initial columns dropped.

-* Columns `product_name` and `product_title` using cosine similarity algorithm we determined a 71.54% similarity between the 2 columns, for this specific case I decided to keep the product_title since it appears to provide a better description of the product.
+* Columns `product_name` and `product_title` using cosine similarity algorithm, we determined a 71.54% similarity between the 2 columns, for this specific case I decided to keep the product_title since it appears to provide a better description of the product.
   * Kept column : `product_title` , dropped :`product_name`.

-* Column `manufacturing_year` in our dataset has only one value `-1` across the entire set, with the assumption that this is basically the equivalent of `None` I assume the best approach would be to delete, the only argument for keeping it would be "future proofing".
+* Column `manufacturing_year` in our dataset has only one value `-1` across the entire set, with the assumption that this is basically the equivalent of `None`.
+I assume the best approach would be to delete, the only argument for keeping it would be "future proofing".
   * Dropped column : `manufacturing_year`.